The Vaccine Research Area (AIV) is one of the key assets of Fundación FISABIO.

 We contribute to a better understanding of infectious diseases that can be prevented, or potentially prevented by vaccination, and evaluate their effectiveness and safety.

 How We Started

-The Vaccine Research Unit opens its doors in 2009 by Dr. Javier Diez Domingo.
-Since then, this group has spent more than 10 years doing innovative and translational research to improve the health of citizens.
+AIV opens its doors in 2009 with Dr. Javier Díez Domingo.
+Since then, this group has dedicated more than 10 years to doing innovative research to improve the health of citizens.